 - Cloudflare requires page rules to be set up for full page cache to work.
 The rules must utilize a “Cache Everything” cache level.

 Kinsta Cache Response Header

 You can test to see if your page is being served from Kinsta cache by looking at your HTTP response headers.
-Kinsta adds a X-Kinsta-Cache header.
-Upon first request to a non-cached page, it will display “MISS,” as seen below.
+Kinsta adds a

+Upon the second request to the same page, the

 And if you read our article on scoring 100/100 in Google PageSpeed Insights, you will know that Kinsta also has additional server level optimizations to automatically fix the following warnings you might be familiar with: